Delicious Christmas vegetable recipes and side dishes perfect for the big day

-See the recipe: Crispy roast potatoes
+See the full recipe: Crispy roast potatoes

-Brussels sprouts with bacon
+Brussels Sprouts with bacon

 Transform Brussels sprouts into a salty, zingy Christmas side with just a little bacon and lemon.
 If this doesn't convert the haters, nothing will.

-See the recipe: Brussels sprouts with bacon
+See the full recipe: Brussels sprouts with bacon.

 A sticky balsamic glaze really enhances the flavour of these roasted parsnips, cooked with red onion and fresh rosemary.